matrix-org/matrix-appservice-slack/README.md

 4. Click on `Event Subscriptions` and enable them.
 At this point, the bridge needs to be started as Slack will do some verification of the request url.
-The request url is the inbound uri from your config file (the publically visible link to your bridge's slack port).
+The request url is the inbound uri from your config file (the publically visible link to your bridge's Slack port).
 Then add the following events as either bot user events or workspace events (it changes little) and save: